neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 `connection_method` configuration must be set to `"ssh"` to use the SSH protocol for data transfers.

-Prior to using the SSH protocol, the host id must be accepted and your user account password entered.
+Prior to using the SSH protocol, the host ID must be accepted and your user account password entered.
 This is only required once, following this SSH key-pairs will be used to connect via SSH.
 The command `setup-ssh-connection-to-central-server` can be used to